Ruby Lu Series

 However, the writing in the Ruby Lu series might not grab reluctant readers, especially those who don't read the series installments in order.
 The later books don't describe the characters very well, so the premise could be confusing.

-Families can talk about immigration and multigenerational families.
+Families can talk about immigration and multigenerational families like the ones in the Ruby Lu series.
 When Flying Duck's family moves in with Ruby Lu's family, what does everyone do to help the new situation to work?
 What would you want to do if you were Ruby?

 Have you ever been nervous in new situations?
 What can you do to stop being nervous?